FREE PRINTABLE: LOW CARB & KETO FOOD LIST!

 My husband’s birthday last week reminded me about this recipe.
-I actually made him a special birthday dinner consisting of filet mignon and roasted brussels sprouts, just like our favorite steakhouse.
-(I can’t wait to share the recipe with you guys later in June!)
+I actually made him a special birthday dinner consisting of the best filet mignon and roasted brussels sprouts, just like our favorite steakhouse.

 But, his birthday made me think about this Chinese dish I made for him a while back.
-I hope you’ll enjoy it as much as he did.
+I hope you’ll enjoy this Hunan Beef as much as he did.